simonhighfield/segs-blackjack-js/README.md

     - **scenarios.tests.js** has tests that prove this code satisfies the scenarios for the BBC SEGS technical assesment;

 - The **data folder** contains data used for both production and test code.
-Arrays of card emblems, names, and values are stored here so the only need modifying in one place.
+Arrays of card emblems, names, and values are stored centrally here for easy maintenance.

 - **test.setup.js** allows the use of the jest-extended node package, by requiring all the jest-extended matchers used.